John Muir College: MuirStock Music Festival

 The MuirStock Music Festival began in April 2001 by the Muir College Council (MCC) with the aim of creating a central unifying event for the Muir community.
 With an initial budget of $10,000, the festival has grown exponentially and become a major, annual all-campus event.
 It is known as the original UCSD college music festival.
 The MuirStock concert always features Indie or up-and-coming artists (such as Justin Nozuka, who headlined MuirStock in 2013).
 MuirStock inspired MarshallPalooza and Rock 'n' Roosevelt, the music festivals for Thurgood Marshall College and Eleanor Roosevelt College.
 Richard Tashman, then a Muir freshman, designed the original MuirStock logo, which featured a tree growing out of a guitar.

 After the pandemic calmed down, Muir Student Affairs revived the concert again.
 With the help of the 2021-2024 Graphic design intern, Siul Maduena, Muirstock was revamped visually to its current new logo.
-From here and Siul's direction as chair in 2023, we have had people such as Tinashe, Joyce wrice, La Gabi, and Rico Nasty.
+From here and Siul's direction as chair in 2023, they have had people such as Tinashe, Joyce wrice, La Gabi, and Rico Nasty.